gaju-01/BatchScripts/README.md

 ## 📌 Notes

 - Customize each script with the correct repository URL and commands.
-- Ensure the batch files have proper permissions and are executed in a
+- Ensure the batch files have proper permissions and are executed in a secure environment.